Read First: Life During Peacetime: Part Four

 I hung up and put the phone back in my pocket.

-If you enjoyed this story, then you'll want to check out the e-book edition of Life During Peacetime.
+If you liked this post then you’ll like the book version of Life During Peacetime, which is 56 pages long and has been edited for a general audience.
 Click here to learn more.